devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 * Main page of jenkins
 ![preview](../images/jenkins9.png)

-## To create a new job , we wil use new item:
+## To create a new job , we will use new item:
 ![preview](../images/jenkins10.png)

 ## Manage jenkins is used to configure the jenkins (settings)